All Products

 Sandbox storage

-After you enable the sandbox feature, DBS automatically synchronizes the data that is backed up to the sandbox storage and generates snapshots for the data.
-DBS charges you for data storage based on the volume of the data that is stored in the sandbox storage.
-For more information, see DBS sandbox fees.
+After you enable the sandbox feature of Data Disaster Recovery for a database instance, the CDM storage is allocated for the database instance.
+The system automatically synchronizes the data of the database instance to the sandbox storage and generates sandbox snapshots for the data.
+Data Disaster Recovery charges you for sandbox storage based on the size of data that is stored in the sandbox storage.
+For more information, see Billable items for Data Disaster Recovery.

 3. On the Backup Schedules page, click Manage in the Actions column corresponding to a backup schedule.